ocnuhl/krbproxy/README.md

 ## Note

 - Krbproxy skips authentication for IP addresses and plain hosts.
-This is useful if the PAC file may return more than one proxy server, and some of them do not require authentication.
+This is useful if the PAC file returns more than one proxy server but some of them do not require authentication.

 - If PAC file returns more than one proxy for a URL, Krbproxy uses the first one and ignores others.
-(Yes, the author is lazy and chooses the easiest implementation).
+(Yes, the author is lazy and chose the easiest implementation).

-- Krbproxy does not support upstream socks proxy.
+- Krbproxy does not support upstream SOCKS proxy.

 See example PAC file below: